 Then Elijah experiences an earthquake and then a fire.
 Yet, in neither of these tumultuous events was Yahweh revealing himself.
 One might well wonder if, in experiencing the frenzied commotions of the natural world—the hurricane-like winds, an earthquake, a burning fire—if Elijah was not able, in these moments, to catch a glimpse of the inside of his own frenzied soul.

-But it was after the commotion that a “low whisper” was heard.
-The King James renders this as “a still small voice.”
-The idea here with “still” (demamah) is to convey a sense of tranquility and peace to Elijah.
+But it was after the commotion that the “sound of a low whisper” was heard.
+The King James renders this as the familiar “still small voice.”
+The idea behind “whisper” (demamah) is to convey a sense of tranquility and peace to Elijah.
 The word also appears, for example, in Psalm 107 to speak of Yahweh’s ability to bring calm to a storm:

-“Then they cried out to the LORD in their trouble, and he brought them out of their distress.
+“Then they cried out to Yahweh in their trouble, and he brought them out of their distress.
 He stilled the storm to a whisper (demamah); the waves of the sea were hushed.
-They were glad when it grew calm, and he guided them to their desired haven.”(Ps 107:28-30 (NIV w/”the Lord” replaced with the Hebrew “Yahweh”)
+They were glad when it grew calm, and he guided them to their desired haven.”Psalm 107:28-30 (NIV w/”the Lord” replaced with the Hebrew “Yahweh”)

 If you know the story of Elijah and his encounter with the “still small voice,” you know that this experience proved to be a catalyst of sorts for the prophet.
 He was able to pick up where he left off and resume his ministry.
 In his moment of desperation, he needed to know—actually, he needed to personally experience—the truth that Yahweh is the anti-dragon.